 Causes of Sciatica

 Piriformis syndrome is also a common cause of sciatica.
 In this syndrome, the piriformis muscle, which is located in the lower spine area and helps with the rotation of the hip, begins to cramp and spasm.
 Spasms and cramping in this muscle pinch the sciatic nerve, which runs underneath it.
-The piriformis muscle is prone to injury due to various causes like arthritis of the hip, falls or differences in leg length.
+The piriformis muscle is prone to injury due to various causes like hip arthritis, falls, or differences in leg length.
 When the sciatic nerve is pinched due to spasms of the piriformis muscle, it becomes inflamed and causes pain.

 Treatment for sciatica depends on what is causing it.

 Your physician will probably recommend medications as part of your treatment for sciatica.
-The severity of your symptoms will determine what your doctor prescribes.
+However, the severity of your symptoms will determine what your doctor prescribes.
 Treatment for sciatica sometimes includes:

 - Epidural Injections: Steroids can help to relieve pain by decreasing inflammation.
 Epidural injections are administered close to the nerve roots.
-Sometimes these injections work to control pain for several months, but they don’t work for all people.
+Sometimes, these injections control pain for several months, but they do not work for all people.

 - Prescription Medications: For treatment for sciatica, your doctor may prescribe a muscle relaxant to help relieve painful spasms.
 Antidepressants and medications sometimes used to treat other conditions such as epilepsy can sometimes help to relieve pain caused by nerve irritation.

-Taking medications will not solve what is causing your pain because they are not curing your condition or addressing the root problem.
-When you’re free from the pain you may be better able to participate in therapy or do the exercises your doctor has prescribed to treat the condition that has led to compression of the sciatic nerve.
+Taking sciatica medications will not solve what is causing your pain because they are not curing your condition or addressing the root problem.
+When you are free from the pain, you may be better able to participate in therapy or do the exercises your doctor has prescribed to treat the condition that has led to compression of the sciatic nerve.

 Treatment for sciatica has historically been limited to bed rest.
-It was believed that rest would provide the best relief to aching joints and bones.
+This is because it was believed that rest would provide the best relief to aching joints and bones.
 But recent studies suggest that bed rest alone does not provide help for patients who have pain due to inflammation of the nerves.

 Being active may provide more relief for people who suffer from pain in their back.
-This isn’t to suggest that treatment for sciatica should include a prescription for running several miles every day.
-Staying active simply means being mobile for amounts of time that don’t cause an increase in your pain.
-Some doctors may recommend walking or they may prescribe physical therapy.
+This is not to suggest that treatment for sciatica should include running several miles every day.
+Staying active means being mobile for amounts of time that do not cause an increase in your pain.
+Some doctors may recommend walking, or they may prescribe physical therapy for sciatica symptoms relieving.

-Physical therapy is sometimes ordered as part of treatment for sciatica.
+Physical therapy is sometimes prescribed as part of treatment for sciatica.
 It can help relieve pain and restore mobility through both active and passive treatments.
-Passive physical therapy treatments help your body to relax and prepare it for the active part of therapy which is a therapeutic exercise.
-Passive physical therapy for treatment for sciatica may include:
+Passive physical therapy for sciatica treatments help your body to relax and prepare it for the active part of therapy which is a therapeutic exercise.
+Passive physical therapy for treatment of the condition may include:

 - Deep tissue massage: In this technique, the therapist uses friction and direct pressure to release tension in the soft tissues, such as muscles, tendons, and ligaments.
 This tension could be compressing your sciatic nerve or nerve roots.
 Reducing or eliminating muscular tension will help relieve your pain.

 - Transcutaneous electrical nerve stimulation: This treatment for sciatica is also known as TENS.
 A machine is used to stimulate the muscles with varying safe intensities of electrical current.
 This may increase the body’s production of natural analgesics called endorphins, and it helps to decrease muscles spasms.
-Portable versions of a TENS machine can sometimes be used at home for treatment for sciatica.
+Portable versions of a TENS machine can sometimes be used at home.

 Sometimes physical therapy also includes instructions on how to correct the posture and how to incorporate the principles of ergonomics into your daily life.
-This is done as part of treatment for sciatica in order to prevent further injuries or episodes of sciatic pain.
+This is done as part of sciatica treatment to prevent further injuries or episodes of sciatic pain.

-Doctors of Chiropractic often provide treatment for sciatica.
-The purpose of a chiropractic treatment is to help the body heal itself.
+Chiropractic doctors often provide treatment for sciatica.
+The purpose of chiropractic treatment is to help the body heal itself.
 It is based on the principle that restricted movement in the spine leads to pain and decreased performance and function.
 Chiropractic medicine is non-invasive and is free of medications.

 The type of care a chiropractor provides will depend on what is causing the patient’s pain.
 During their training, chiropractors learn different techniques for performing adjustments that enable them to treat various types of disorders.
 These techniques vary from quick thrusts to those in which gentle pressure is applied.
-The art of chiropractic medicine takes a great deal of precision and skill to master.
 The manipulation of the spine is the treatment that makes chiropractic different from other areas of medicine.

-A patient’s sciatica may be caused by conditions which a chiropractor cannot treat.
-If this is the case, the chiropractor will refer the patient to a different doctor for further treatment for sciatica.
+A patient’s sciatica may be caused by conditions that a chiropractor cannot treat.
+If this is the case, the chiropractor will refer the patient to a different doctor for further treatment.

 The majority of patients respond to treatment for sciatica which is non-surgical, such as medication or physical therapy, and surgery is rarely necessary.
-There are some situations in which an operation is needed.
+There are some situations in which sciatica surgery is needed.
 These may include: